khoaphungnguyen/distributed-logger/README.md

 - 🛠️ **Simple REST API:** Exposes a RESTful `/query` endpoint for flexible log search by service, level, and time window, supporting pagination and result limits.
 - 🔄 **Dynamic Node Awareness:** The query service automatically tracks changes in the storage cluster, ensuring queries always reach all healthy nodes—even as nodes join or leave.
 - 📈 **Cluster-Wide Visibility:** Enables real-time, cluster-wide log analytics and troubleshooting, making it easy to find and aggregate logs from any service or time period, regardless of where they are stored.

+---

+### 🚀 Day 20 Milestones: Quorum Replication & Read Repair Engine

+- 🗂️ **Quorum-Based Replication:** The ingestor now uses a configurable write quorum for log replication to storage nodes, ensuring durability and consistency even in the presence of node failures.
+- 🛡️ **Write Quorum for Ingestor:** Logs are only considered successfully stored when a quorum of storage nodes acknowledges the batch, providing strong guarantees against data loss.
+- 🔍 **Read Quorum for Query:** The query service now performs quorum reads, collecting results from a configurable number of replicas and merging them to ensure the freshest data is returned.
+- 🔄 **Read Repair Engine:** During query operations, if stale data is detected on any replica, the freshest version is immediately sent back to the stale node for repair, ensuring the cluster self-heals over time.
+- 🔧 **Background Anti-Entropy (Storage):** Each storage node runs a background repair engine that periodically checks its data against peers, repairing itself or others if staleness is detected, inspired by Dynamo/Cassandra anti-entropy.
+- ⚖️ **Dynamic Quorum Configuration:** Both write and read quorums are dynamically calculated based on the number of healthy storage nodes, with sensible minimums for safety and performance.
+- 📈 **Consistency & Availability:** These features together provide strong consistency, high availability, and robust self-healing, making the system production-ready for demanding distributed log workloads.